cbartlett/til/git/list-branches-by-date.md

 While `branch -a` is helpful, more often than not I want to get the branches list sorted by their modification date.

 I recently discovered a neat feature of Git that can be used to accomplish that, it's the [`for-each-ref`][for-each-ref].
 It's pretty much an easy way to loop through the refs list and format the output.
 A `--format` option is provided where we can specify how the program will spit out the data.
-It also gives us stuff like hash and reference name for free, which is very convenient.
+It also gives us stuff like hash and reference name for free.

 ## Putting things together